singh-man/books/crackingTheCoding/17_hard.md

 One thing we can notice here is that if the majority element (in this case 7) appears less often in the begin­ning, it must appear much more often toward the end.
 That's a good observation to make.

 This interview question specifically requires us to do this in O(N) time and O(1) space.
-Nonetheless, some­ times it can be useful to relax one of those requirements and develop an algorithm.
+Nonetheless, sometimes it can be useful to relax one of those requirements and develop an algorithm.
 Let's try relaxing the time requirement but staying firm on the O(1) space requirement.

 **Solution #1  (Slow)**